Terminating Hybrid Tableaus for Ordered Models

 Here, we review the previous study of tableau calculi for hybrid logic.

 A tableau calculus for hybrid logic was first proposed by Tzakova \cite{tzakova1999} as a prefixed tableau calculus.
 The tableau calculus proposed by Bolander and Blackburn \cite{bolander2007} is a complete and terminating system for the basic hybrid logic based on $\mathbf{K}$.
-Their later research \cite{bolander2009} extended these results, proposing a complete and terminating tableau calculus for a wider range of hybrid logics.
+Their later research \cite{bolander2009} extended these results, proposing complete and terminating tableau calculi for a wider range of hybrid logics.
 Using this approach, we can now construct complete and terminating tableau calculi for the hybridized versions of the 15 logics belonging to the so-called modal cube \cite[\S 8]{SEPmodallogic}.

-However, there are tableau calculi for other logics that have not been studied yet.
+However, there are tableau calculi for other logics that have not yet been studied.
 In particular, the difficulty of $\mathbf{I4D}$ is believed to stem from its lack of the finite frame property.
 In fact, Bolander and Blackburn \cite{bolander2009} describe this challenge as follows. \begin{quotation} But then we are faced with the task of combining such conditions as (irr), (sym), (asym), (antisym), (intrans), (uniq) and (tree) with (trans), and here matters are likely to be much trickier.
 Certainly loop-checks will usually be required, but it is unclear to us at present what kinds of general results we can hope for here, or what languages we can prove them for.
 To give an idea of the difficulties involved, note that even such a simple looking combination as (trans) $+$ (irr) does not have the finite frame property (consider the formula $F \top \land GF \top$, for example). \end{quotation}

 Takagi and the author \cite{nishimura2025} constructed a tableau calculus for hybrid logic corresponding to undirected graphs.
-To prove completeness, it was necessary to use not only traditional loop-checking but also bulldozing.
+To prove completeness, it was necessary to use not only traditional loop-checking but also model surgery.
 The methods used in that work are the basis for the proofs in this paper.